kks32/latex-course-deprecated/README.md

 latex-course
 ============

-A short course on LaTeX for Beginners: how to write reports/papers/thesis.
+A short course on LaTeX for Beginners: How to write your reports/papers/thesis in LaTeX.

 - Krishna Kumar, PhD Student in Engineering, University of Cambridge.

-The course is loosely based on notes from UCS, LaTeX WikiBook.
+Acknowledgment: LaTeX WikiBook, UCS Cambridge.